 De Quervain’s Tenosynovitis is a painful hand condition that usually affects the tendons on the palm that is nearer to, or at the base of the thumb.
 Making a fist, moving your wrist, or trying to grab anything can become painful with De Quervain’s Tenosynovitis.
 If you play a lot of video games, it is likely you have a “gamer’s thumb,” which is essentially the same thing.

 De Quervain’s Tenosynovitis occurs when tendons in your wrist or lower thumb become inflamed.
-The swollen tendons rubbing against the narrow tunnels that they pass through causes pain in your palm, the lower part of your thumb, and in the wrist or your lower arm.
+The swollen tendons rubbing against the narrow tunnels that they pass through cause pain in your palm, the lower part of your thumb, and in the wrist or your lower arm.